Personalized Training Plan Is Your Roadmap

 Don’t worry.
 Firstbeat features accompany your life and adjust training plans to it.

 Nor can we foreknow all the reactions of the body.
 You might get ill, sleep deprived or stressed, hence your body is not that responsible for training stimuli.
 Firstbeat features observe this and revise the Training Plan if your fitness is not improving as assumed – or if it is, for some reason, improving even faster than predicted.

 Of course, the amount and effort you put into training, becomes visible in results.
 The more you want to improve your cardiorespiratory fitness, the more you need to strive for it.
 Whether your goal is higher or lower, a Training Plan tailored specifically for you is the roadmap that identifies the steps you need to take to reach your desired destination.

-Training Plan features are fitted for specific device user experience, therefore there is variation in layout, and name and properties vary.
+Training Plan features are fitted for specific device user experience, therefore there is variation in layout, name and properties.